tylertaewook/arduino-turret/README.md

 ![Airsoft Gun Modification](/Images/Turret/gun-mod.JPG)

 Modifying the airsoft gun was perhaps to most straight-forward part.
-I purchased a cheap G39 motor airsoft gun from a local shop, and disassembled them.
+I purchased a cheap G39 motor airsoft gun from a local shop and disassembled them.
 In order to fire the gun electrically, all I had to do was replace the wires on the main motor and pull it outside.
 This way, the gun would automatically fire when two wires were connected through a simple relay.

 ![Painted Base](/Images/Turret/base3.JPG)